libretro/docs/docs/guides/netplay-faq.md

 ## FAQ

+What is netplay?

+- It's a mechanism that allows multiplayer over a network.
+It's not link cable emulation though.
+It's same system multiplayer.

 Does RetroArch require port-forwarding to work?

-- Yes, the host needs to forward the ports properly, please read the Setup Guide below.
+- Yes, the host needs to forward the ports properly.
+There is a fallback mechanism that can be employed by those who can't forward the ports, please read the Setup Guide below.

 Does it support more than two players?

 - Yes!

+What do you think for RetroArch netplay to work?

+- Same RetroArch version, same core version, and the same exact content.

 RetroArch says *Content not found, try loading content manually*

 - Either load content manually, have the content in your recent history list, or scan your content to a playlist.

-Does the core need to be the same version for the server and the client?

-- Yes, also some cores may not work for cross-platform netplay.
+Does RetroArch support cross-platform netplay?

+- Yes, but your mileage may vary, particularly when endianness differs.

 Which cores work for netplay?